Shubham-kpl/MonitorBee/README.md

 ### Frontend

-    - 	footer (contributors of project)
+-     footer (contributors of project) ✅

-    - 	input image/video section
+-     separate input image/video section ✅

-    - 	remove welcome BUZZER video
+-     remove welcome BUZZER video   ✅

 -     uniformity in color scheme of page

 -     if possible, change the url (based on different sections) when we navigate up and down (manually)

+-     provide a good look to image/video input section

+-     display `nice-looking-cuttable model` upon any error on image/video upload

+### Backend

+-     nicely handle `image/video` input failures and display nicely on frontend

 ## Overview